Help us improve

-Documents reasoning behind UX design decisions including context, alternatives considered, trade-offs evaluated, and principles applied.
-Use for significant UX choices, stakeholder alignment, or preserving context.
+Documents the reasoning behind design decisions including alternatives considered, trade-offs evaluated, and principles applied.
+Useful for UX decisions, stakeholder alignment, and preserving design context.

 State the Decision Begin with a clear, one-sentence summary of what design decision was made.
 This becomes the title and reference point for the document.